ljmxjh/ljmxjh-wi21-cse110-lab4/part1/part1.md

 17. It will first go into "if" statement which compare 2 and true and as we mention above it returns false, therefore it goes into the next "else if" statement.
 Since (2==2) is always ture, it will send the message of "How are you?" to console and end the if statement.
 18. see the js file
 19. it will return a array of [6,8,10].
 In the function modifyArray, it create a new array that has the same size as input, and call back the function of dosomething, which let each element in the original array plus 2.
 Then the function multiply the callback result by 2 to get 6=(1+2)*2, 8=(2+2)*2, 10=(3+2)*2
+20. see the js file
+21. It first print of the number of 1,4, then print the number 3 since it was set to print 0 after the first 2 are printed.
+Then 1 seconds later it prints the number 2 since it set the wait time to be 1000.